Network Co-ordinator: Alex Imrie, [email protected]

 Follow us on Twitter: @CAScotia & @HCAatEdinburgh

 For decades, classics has been on the fringes of Scotland’s schools.
 Only around 500-600 pupils sit exams in Latin or classical studies annually, mostly from fee-paying schools.
 In 2017, CASN was founded to address this gap, offering free Continuing Professional Development, training and resources for any state school interested in teaching classical subjects.
-The network serves 32 local authority areas and works with four different universities.
+The network serves 32 local authority areas, working across four different universities.

 Since 2017, we have built bridges between schools, universities and local authorities, encouraging the sustainable growth of classics in schools for pupils from all backgrounds.
 To date, our key achievements include:

-- working with seven primary schools across Glasgow, Edinburgh, Aberdeenshire and Argyll and Bute, to introduce Latin on the curriculum or as an after-school club.
+- working with 19 primary schools across Glasgow, Edinburgh, Aberdeenshire and Argyll and Bute, to introduce Latin on the curriculum or as an after-school club.

 - setting up a national network for classics teachers that meets twice annually to share experiences and resources, drawing teachers and university lecturers closer together.